BuenosCodes/etitango-front/eti-starterPack.md

    ` $ git clone git@github.com:BuenosCodes/etitango-front.git`
 3. Stay into main branch, if you are not there:
    ` $ git checkout main`
-4. Create an `.env` file and save it into the root and /functions folders.
-Contact the PM to get the file content.
+4. Create an `.env` file and save it into the root and /functions folders (see the `.env_example` files for reference).
+Get the credentials from rom https://console.firebase.google.com/u/0/project/etitango-5118a/settings/general/web:NGU3MjE2NDctODNjYy00YTFjLTliZWEtZDAxODhiNTExZDBk
+5. Create `extensions/firestore-send-email.env` file (see the `firestore-send-email.env_example` file for reference).
+Get the credentials from https://console.firebase.google.com/u/0/project/etitango-5118a/extensions/instances/firestore-send-email?tab=config.
-5. Make the install:
+6. Make the install:
    ` $ npm install`
-6. Go to the folder /functions
+7. Go to the folder /functions
    ` $ cd functions/`
-7. Make the install
+8. Make the install
    ` $ npm install`
-8. Make the build
+9. Make the build
    `$ npm run build`
-9. Go back to the root folder and start
+10. Go back to the root folder and start
     `$ npm start`

 # Firebase environment set up